 General Washington loved dogs, and so do we.
 Mount Vernon invites guests to enjoy this landmark property along with their pets.
 Learn more about dogs on the Estate, yesterday and today.Learn More

-There were cats at Mount Vernon at this period, probably “barn cats,” prized for their ability to keep the rodent population under control.
-Scientific analysis of organic materials found in the cellar of a slave quarter on the estate identified the bones of domestic cats, indicating that slaves may have kept felines as pets.
+There were cats at Mount Vernon during the 18th century, probably “barn cats,” prized for their ability to keep the rodent population under control.
+Scientific analysis of organic materials found in the cellar of a slave quarter on the estate identified the bones of domestic cats, indicating that enslaved people may have kept felines as pets.

-There were far fewer domesticated turkeys than chickens at Mount Vernon, however, they were by no means scarce.
+There were far fewer domesticated turkeys than chickens at Mount Vernon.
+However, they were by no means scarce.
 Throughout the 1760s, beginning about a year after their marriage, the Washingtons seem to have made a concerted effort to build up their turkey flock.
-While her husband was away for eight years during the American Revolution, Martha Washington continued to purchase, and presumably, raise turkeys.
+While her husband was away for eight years during the American Revolution, Martha Washington continued to purchase and, presumably, have turkeys raised.

 Wooden boxes, constructed by the plantation's carpenters, were provided as nesting places for the turkey hens in the spring.
 The hens might lay up to 30 eggs, which would hatch after about four weeks.
 The standard practice of the period would have been to keep the newborn chicks indoors where they could be safe from predators until they were strong enough to fend for themselves.

-While it is doubtful that the enslaved workers at Mount Vernon would have served their birds as elaborately as those on the Washingtons' table, the large number of turkey bones excavated by archaeologists at the site of an original slave quarter certainly testify to the fact that the inhabitants found the taste of turkey just as palatable as the people in the Mansion.
-Interesting, while there are numerous references to the plantation's enslaved workers keeping chickens and ducks, there are no indications that they raised turkeys.
+A large number of turkey bones were excavated by archaeologists at the site of an original slave quarter at Mount Vernon.
+This suggests that the inhabitants ate turkey.
+Interestingly, while there are numerous references to the plantation's enslaved workers keeping chickens and ducks, there are no indications that they raised turkeys.
 This would suggest that the turkeys eaten in the slave quarters were acquired mainly through hunting.Learn More about the slave quarters excavation

 Geese, both wild and domesticated, were acquired for and raised at Mount Vernon over many years.
 In Washington’s time, geese were raised mainly for their feathers, which were used in feather beds and pillows, arrows, and quill pens.

-It was not unusual in the Chesapeake at this period to let domestic geese interbreed with their wild cousins and these mixed-breed birds were often preferred, because their meat tasted better than either the purely wild or domesticated birds.
-The wild geese might be slightly wounded or have their wings clipped, in order to keep them on the farm.
+It was not unusual in the Chesapeake at this period to let domestic geese interbreed with their wild cousins.
+These mixed-breed birds were often preferred because their meat tasted better than either the purely wild or domesticated birds.
+The wild geese might be slightly wounded or have their wings clipped in order to keep them on the farm.
 Another tactic for introducing wild geese was to take their eggs and introduce them to the nests of the domestic variety.
 Typically allowed to wander at will, geese were generally penned only in the winter, when they would be enticed into the yard with barley or cornmeal.

-While there are many references to ducks in George Washington’s papers, most of them record his love of hunting wild ducks, rather than the cultivation of ducks at Mount Vernon.
+While there are many references to ducks in George Washington’s papers, most of them record his love of hunting wild ducks rather than the cultivation of ducks at Mount Vernon.
 According to one livestock historian, ducks were probably raised less frequently than other varieties of fowl, perhaps because of the great abundance of wild ducks around the Chesapeake Bay.
-One visitor to Mount Vernon in 1785 wrote of the house that, “The situation is a heavenly one, upon one of the finest rivers in the world.
+One visitor to Mount Vernon in 1785 wrote, “The situation is a heavenly one, upon one of the finest rivers in the world.
 I suppose I saw thousands of wild ducks upon it, all within gunshot.”

-In 1787, George Washington himself paid 18 shillings to bring a camel to Mount Vernon to entertain his guests.
-Since 2008, Mount Vernon has welcomed Aladdin the Camel each Christmas season for just the same reason.Learn More
+In 1787, George Washington paid 18 shillings to bring a camel to Mount Vernon to entertain his guests.
+Since 2008, Mount Vernon has welcomed Aladdin the camel each Christmas season for the same reason.Learn More